yuki-koyama/real-time-example-based-elastic-deformation/README.md

 * This source code was written by using Xcode and Mac OS X with x86.
 Other environments are not supported.
 (But the source code is written in standard C++, so porting might not be so difficult.)
 * If you want to build and use it on other OS, please achieve it by yourself.
 (PR welcome)

-# How to Build (macOS) #
+# Build and Run (macOS) #
-Before building the app, OpenMesh is required to be install:
+Before building the app, OpenMesh and Eigen need to be install:
 ```
-brew install open-mesh
+brew install open-mesh eigen
 ```
 Then, the app can be built using CMake on macOS.
 ```